-Clothes dryers: Use approximately 20% less energy than standard models.
+Dryers: Use approximately 20% less energy than standard models.
 These models often incorporate sensor drying features to avoid expending unnecessary energy on "over-drying" clothes - which also helps reduce wear and tear on fabrics.
 Click here for a complete list of Energy Star dryers.

 Refrigerators and Freezers: Are about 9% more energy efficient than standard models.
 Most use more efficient insulation and compressor mechanisms.
-Click here for a complete list of Energy Star Refrigerators.
+Click here for a complete list of Energy Star refrigerators.

 (Source - A great handbook for consumers with a lot of information on how more efficient appliances save you money as well as how Energy Star calculates the cost savings!)

 There are also Energy Star guidelines for dehumidifiers, air purifiers, and more.
 Today's Energy Star appliances save you hundreds of dollars in utility costs compared to appliances from the year 2000!

 Then there's also the Energy Star Most Efficient distinction, which is awarded each year to products that offer cutting-edge efficiency and advanced features without compromising on function.
 The Most Efficient of Energy Star 2020 label means different things depending on the product:

 Washers: Energy savings are 24% over the federal minimum and water savings are 37% over the federal minimum.

 Dryers: Energy savings are 28% on standard electric models, 25% on gas models, and 43% on compact ventless models compared to the federal standard.

 Dishwashers: Energy savings are 22% over the federal minimum and water savings are 36% over the minimum.